Charitable Giving in Squamish

 The Board of Directors and Executive Team would like to express our sincere gratitude to all our donors, past and present.
 Your ongoing contributions support vital programs in our community and help enhance the quality of life for all its members.
 Thank you!

-Endowment Fund Establishments
+Endowment Fund Founders

 • District of Squamish